-Nothing can sour the joy of getting a good job as quickly as a workplace conflict.
+Nothing can sour the joy of getting a good job as quickly as workplace conflicts.
 With so much time spent at work, some minor conflicts are inevitable.
 However, it is important to acknowledge that some disputes are more than just disagreements of no consequence.
 If there is a law violation in the middle, you will need to take legal action to settle the issue.

-An important thing to know is that discrimination can take many forms, including harassment by supervisors or coworkers, hostility, or demeaning comments.
-Denial of privileges such as promotions or higher pay is also discriminatory behaviour.
 If you have had some time off due to sickness or injury, your employer should be prepared to make any necessary reasonable adjustments to enable you to continue to do your job upon your return to work.
-Should they not be willing to do this, you may need to take a look at resources like this interactive process summary to learn about what your rights as an employee are, as well as when you might need legal support.
+Should they not be willing to do this, you may need to refer to resources to learn about what your rights as an employee are, as well as when you might need legal support.

 Here are three signs may need to talk to an employment lawyer.